Definex-Mobile/Android-Biometric-SDK/README.md

 The SDK is organized into the following packages:

 - `auth/` - Biometric authentication components
+  - `BiometricAuthenticator` - Main SDK entry point
+  - `BiometricPromptManager` - BiometricPrompt wrapper
-- `crypto/` - Encryption and key management
+  - `CapabilityChecker` - Biometric capability and enrollment detection
 - `security/` - Security detectors (root, hook, emulator, debug)
+  - `RootDetector` - Root detection
+  - `HookDetector` - Hook framework detection
+  - `EmulatorDetector` - Emulator detection
+  - `DebugDetector` - Debug mode detection
+  - `SecurityPolicyEvaluator` - Policy enforcement
 - `model/` - Data models and sealed classes
+  - `AuthResult` - Authentication result sealed class
+  - `BiometricType` - Biometric type enum
+  - `RiskReport` - Security risk report
+  - `SecurityPolicy` - Security policy configuration
 - `util/` - Utility functions and extensions
+  - `Logger` - Safe logging utility

 ## Limitations

 1. **Biometric Type Detection**: Face and Iris detection relies on `PackageManager` features which may not be accurate on all devices.
-Fingerprint detection is more reliable.
+Fingerprint detection is more reliable using `BiometricManager`.

+2. **System-Controlled Biometric Selection**: The Android system automatically selects which biometric to show.
+The SDK cannot force a specific biometric type to be displayed.

-2. **Security Detection**: Security detectors use heuristics and may produce false positives or miss sophisticated attacks.
+3. **Security Detection**: Security detectors use heuristics and may produce false positives or miss sophisticated attacks.
 They should be used as part of a defense-in-depth strategy.

-3. **Hardware Backing**: Encryption keys are hardware-backed on devices with Trusted Execution Environment (TEE) or Secure Element.
-On devices without hardware security, keys are software-backed.
+4. **FragmentActivity Requirement**: Due to Android's BiometricPrompt API design, `FragmentActivity` is required.
+Regular `Context` or `Activity` cannot be used.

 ## License

-This is a commercial SDK.
-Please contact the vendor for licensing information.
+This SDK is open source.
+See LICENSE file for details.

 ## Support

-For issues, questions, or feature requests, please contact support or open an issue in the project repository.
+For issues, questions, or feature requests, please open an issue on GitHub.

 ## Version History

+### Version 1.0.3 (Current)
+- Simplified authentication API by removing unused `challenge` parameter
+- Removed `cryptoObject` parameter (not used)
+- Cleaner, more intuitive API surface

+### Version 1.0.2
+- Fixed Gradle wrapper for JitPack build
+- Excluded sample-app from JitPack build (library only)
+- Improved face biometric detection with enrollment checks

+### Version 1.0.1
+- Added USE_FINGERPRINT permission
+- Changed BIOMETRIC_STRONG to BIOMETRIC_WEAK for face support

 ### Version 1.0.0
 - Initial release
-- Biometric authentication with type enforcement
+- Biometric authentication with automatic type selection
 - Security detection (root, hook, emulator, debug)
-- Hardware-backed encryption
-- Secure storage
 - Security policy system
+- Capability and enrollment detection